 Turns out the owner missed his roots so he created a Scandinavian ski lodge with plywood.
 It had its own porch and lamp outside but no light inside.
 It opened to a garden where other hostel guests, all under 25, sat in the pool or played ring toss.
 I dropped off all my gear and went for a walk to Alice Springs city centre in search of a grocery store.

 Being without a big box grocery store for 4 days put me in a place I didn't realize existed.
 I ended up filling a shopping basket with 4 bananas, apples, grapes, chocolate chip cookies, ice coffee milk, and then I walked to the water aisle.
-I've been spoiled by Melbourne and Vancouver water so tank water in the middle of Australia tastes toxic.
+I've been spoiled by Melbourne and Vancouver water so tank water in the middle of Australia tastes exactly like... tank water.
 The price shocked me. $0.80 for 1.5L of water.
 I paid $7 earlier that morning for the same.
 I grabbed whatever I could carry then went to the hot food section.
 I forgot roast chicken comes in bags at supermarkets!
-So into the basket it went, along with 6 bread rolls that cost $2 instead of 1 roll with a couple slices of bacon for $12.)
+So into the basket it went, along with 6 bread rolls that cost $2 instead of 1 roll with a couple slices of bacon for $12.

-Upon checkout I realized that plastic bags are not a thing here.
+Upon checkout I realised that plastic bags are not a thing here.
 So i ended up hauling the entire load to a nearby bench to figure out how I could carry everything.
 I had my Ashvault backpack with me which expands, so I put the 6L of water and 2L of ice coffee, along with the fruits and snacks in the bag.
 It zipped up perfectly.
 I laughed hysterically to myself and started walking home with the chicken in my hand.

 I don't know if you've ever walked in 40°C heat carrying 8L of liquids and a whole chicken but I can tell you I don't think I regretted anything else on this trip as much as the 20min walk to the hostel.

 Once there, I proceeded to empty my bag in front of shocked onlookers who stopped eating their pasta to watch Mary Poppins in action.
 Then I shamelessly used a dull steak knife to pull apart the whole chicken while it was still in the bag, eating as I went along, still standing up.
 It was savage.
 I had BBQ sauce smeared on my face and hair.
 My fingernails were still black from riding.
-I was drenched from head to toe from walking back.
+I was drenched in sweat from head to toe from walking back.
 I'm pretty sure I had chicken on my eyebrows.
 A French hostel guest was standing beside me and I started laughing while continuing to eat.
-He was a former butcher and was mortified by the hack job that this chicken went through.
+He was a former butcher (of all things to be) and was mortified by the hack job that this chicken went through.